octodemo/awesome-actions/README.md

 * [add a template message based on a label](https://github.blog/2020-04-09-featured-actions-from-the-github-actions-hackathon/#actions-label-commenter)
 * [turns TODO comments in code into issues](https://github.blog/2020-04-09-featured-actions-from-the-github-actions-hackathon/#todo-to-issue)
 * executes [Javascript talking to the GitHub API directly from a comment](https://github.blog/2020-04-09-featured-actions-from-the-github-actions-hackathon/#actions-comment-run)
+* [rebases a pull request](https://github.com/marketplace/actions/automatic-rebase) if you use the `/rebase` issue ops command
 * automatically disables bootstrap workflows after initial execution

 Any repository that will use this template as its base will automatically get those workflows enabled.
 It can be used as a show case on how Open and Inner Source best practices (like welcoming new contributors) as well as bootstrapping project boards can be "codified" and reused and constantly improved as part of a repository template.
 It also demonstrates how to react on non CI/CD specific events likes issues, pull requests, added stars and peridodic workflow executions.